ziapeltagames/six-winters/docs/DESIGN.md

 The longer term currencies can change in a variety of ways.

-* Motivation - Each character has special achievement cards that may be mixed into the achievement deck.
+* Motivation Track - Each character has special achievement cards that may be mixed into the achievement deck.
 Will never decrease.
 * Skills - Increase via mission rewards.
 Will never decrease.
 * New Characters - Released at certain time intervals in the game.
-* Discord - Can go up during a mission.
+* Discord Track - Can increase during a mission when discord overflows.
 Is lowered by resting a character.
 * Resource Tracks - Increase via Exploration mission rewards.
 Decrease via Security threats.
 * Stability - Increase via Community mission rewards.
 Decrease via Community threats.
 * Influence - Increase via Diplomacy mission rewards.
 Decrease via Diplomacy threats.